rorycoconnor/box-upload-handler/README.md

 * CLIENT_SECRET - Client Secret of the Box File Handler App
 * PINNACLE_ENTERPRISE_ID - Box Enterprise ID for the Pinnacle Box Instance
 * BOX_QUARANTINE_FOLDER_ID - The folder ID of the Quarantine Folder.
+* AWS_REGION - The region Amazon SES (Simple Email Service) is configured in.
+* SENDER_EMAIL - The email from which notifications for failed uploads will be sent.

 Note: The current max file size in the script is 1MB for testing purposes.
 Replace that value with the commented value to increase that limit to 200MB.